indimail/indimail-virtualdomains/.github/README-indimail.md

 sed '0,/^X-SomeHeader:/{/X-SomeHeader:/d;}'
 ```

+In the next few chapters we will discuss how to make something like <u>/usr/local/bin/myfilter</u> as a mail filter.

 ## Filtering during SMTP (before mail gets queued)

 ### Using FILTERARGS environment variable

+**FILTERARGS** is used by [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8). <b>qmail-multi</b> uses uses `sh -c command` where <u>command</u> is the value of **FILTERARGS** environment variable.
+All that you need is that <u>command</u> to be able to read descriptor 0 and write back the output to descriptor 1. <u>command</u> can be a pipeline of multiple commands like `cmd1 | cmd2 | cmd3`

-The below configuration causes all inbound SMTP email to be fed through the filter /usr/local/bin/myfilter.
-You can use the programs [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1), [822body(1)](https://github.com/indimail/indimail-mta/wiki/822body.1) inside myfilter to get and manipulate the headers and body (See 1.5.1).
+The below configuration causes all inbound SMTP email to be fed through the filter /usr/local/bin/myfilter before DKIM signing by [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8).
+You can use the programs [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1), [822body(1)](https://github.com/indimail/indimail-mta/wiki/822body.1) inside myfilter to get and manipulate the headers and body (See [FILTERARGS script](#filterargs-script)). **FILTERARGS** can be any program, with command line arguments, that can read the mail on descriptor 0 and write back the mail on descriptor 1.

 ```
 $ sudo /bin/bash
+# echo /usr/sbin/qmail-multi   > /srevice/qmail-smtpd.25/variables/QMAILQUEUE
 # echo /usr/local/bin/myfilter > /service/qmail-smtpd.25/variables/FILTERARGS
+# echo "/usr/sbin/qmail-dkim"  > /service/qmail-smtpd.25/variables/QUEUEPROG
 # svc -r /service/qmail-smtpd.25
 ```

-**NOTE**: If the program myfilter returns 100, the message will be bounced.
-If it returns 2, the message will be discarded (blackholed).
+**NOTE**: If the program myfilter returns 31 or 100, the message will be bounced.
+If it returns 2 or 99, the message will be discarded (blackholed).
+You can have your own message returned to the client with exit code 88 and printing your own custom message on descriptor 2.
+The custom message must be prefixed by the letter '**D**' for permanent error or letter '**Z**' to indicate temporary error.

 ### Using QMAILQUEUE with qmail-qfilter

-You can use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1). [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) allows you to run multiple filters passed as command line arguments to [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1).
-Since QMAILQUEUE doesn't allow you to specify multiple arguments, you can write a shell script which calls [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) and have the shell script defined as QMAILQUEUE environment variable.
-The way [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) works is simple - The original content is avaible on fd 0.
+You can use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1). <b>qmail-qfilter</b> allows you to run multiple filters passed as command line arguments, with each filter separated by `--` (two dashes).

+1. You can write a shell script which calls [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) and have the shell script defined as **QMAILQUEUE** environment variable.
+The way [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) works is simple - The original content is available on fd 0.
 If your filter writes anything on the stdout, that becomes the new mail.
 If doesn't output anything on the stdout, the mail is passed unchanged.
-The envelope is available on fd 0.
-If your scripts writes on fd 3, that becomes the new envelope.
+The envelope is available on fd 3.
+If your scripts writes on fd 4, that becomes the new envelope.
 A filter that exits 0, passes the mail unchanged.
 A filter that simply executes /bin/cat also passes the mail unchanged, except that [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) does a bit more work to make the new content as fd 0 for the next filter in the chain.
 You can have multiple filters passed to [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) each separated by `--` (two dashes).
+The example below will call **myfilter** script using **qmail-qfilter** followed by **qmail-dkim**.

 ```
 $ sudo /bin/bash